Skip to main content

 A written notice will be sent to you at least 20 days in advance of the maturity date for CD terms of 30 or more days.

-If your funds are coming from another account at Bank of America, you will be notified by email within 1 - 2 business days.
+If your funds are coming from another account at Bank of America, you will be notified by email within 1 -to 2 business days.

 If your funds are coming by transfer from an account outside Bank of America, you will be notified by email within 12 business days.